Try Transformer for Snowflake

 This tutorial covers the steps needed to try Transformer for Snowflake.
 You will learn how to work with the Control Hub user interface, build a basic Transformer for Snowflake pipeline, preview pipeline activity, and run a job.

-Although the tutorial provides a simple use case, keep in mind that StreamSets is a powerful platform that enables you to build and run large numbers of complex pipelines.
+Although the tutorial provides a simple use case, keep in mind that IBM StreamSets is a powerful platform that enables you to build and run large numbers of complex pipelines.

-To complete this tutorial, you must have an existing StreamSets account.
+To complete this tutorial, you must have an existing IBM StreamSets account.
 If you do not have one, use the following URL to sign up for a free trial:

 https://cloud.login.streamsets.com/signup